Sônia Braga: Personal life

 Braga is a naturalized American, living since 1990 in New York City, while also having two homes in Brazil, an apartment in Rio de Janeiro and a beach house in Niterói.

 Braga was married twice: first to fellow actor Arduíno Colassanti from 1970 to 1976, and then to photographer Antônio Guerreiro from 1980 to 1988.

-During the 1980s, Braga also had a relationship with actor Robert Redford, She then had a relationship with Pat Metheny, and with singer Caetano Veloso, who wrote the songs “Tigresa” and “Trem das Cores” based on her.
+During the 1980s, Braga also had a relationship with actor Robert Redford, She then had a relationship with Pat Metheny, and with singer Caetano Veloso, who wrote "Trem das Cores" based on her.

 In August 2016, Braga revealed in an interview with the Brazilian Elle that she never intended to have children due to professional ambitions.
-She underwent four abortions, the first after her first sexual relationship at the age of 17 which led to a severe hemorrhage followed by a uterine infection that nearly killed her.
+She underwent four abortions, the first after her first sexual relationship at the age of 17; which led to a severe hemorrhage followed by a uterine infection that nearly killed her.